juhotommila/ZipProject/README.md

 ### Script's properties

 5 individual JSON-queries which are stored in parser function which generates new listis.
 A function which generates SQLite-database.
-A plotter function which iteras over parser-functions lists and generates the wanted information and visualizes them.
+A plotter function which iterates over parser-functions lists and generates the wanted information and visualizes them.
 Lastly, a main-function which calls all aforementioned functions.
 ### Technical notes

 There is a possibility to automate this script to update every March.
 It will need a designated function which checks the time and generates new JSON-query.
 This function will also generate a new SQLite-table and update the Zip-code index from five to six.